Workspaces

 The Workspaces directory gives you a full view of every workspace you own or belong to, with quick access to create new ones or update existing settings.

 A workspace is a separate operating area inside Mailrith.
 Each workspace has its own subscribers, tags, segments, forms, landing pages, broadcasts, sequences, automations, team access, and workspace settings.
-Use a separate workspace whenever two subscriber lists need to stay separate in day-to-day work.
+Create a separate workspace when two subscriber lists must stay separate during daily work.

-Workspaces are useful for more than organization.
-They are a privacy and access boundary.
-A broadcast in one workspace cannot accidentally send to subscribers in another workspace.
-A form in one workspace saves subscribers only in that workspace.
-A teammate invited to one workspace does not automatically receive access to every other workspace in the account.
+Workspaces do more than organize your account.
+They also separate privacy and access.
+A broadcast in one workspace cannot send to subscribers in another workspace by mistake.
+A form in one workspace saves subscribers only to that workspace.
+A teammate invited to one workspace does not automatically get access to your other workspaces.

-- **Use one workspace** when one team manages one brand or product and all subscribers belong in the same subscriber list.
+- **Use one workspace** when one team manages one brand or product, and all subscribers should stay in the same subscriber list.

-- **Use multiple workspaces** on Pro when you manage separate brands, clients, regions, publications, schools, events, or business lines.
+- **Use multiple workspaces** on Pro or Agency when you manage separate brands, clients, regions, publications, schools, events, or business lines.

-- **Use workspaces instead of tags** when people, permissions, billing review, or client data need a real boundary.
-Tags are for organizing subscribers inside a workspace, not for separating unrelated businesses.
+- **Use workspaces instead of tags** when subscribers, permissions, billing review, or client records need a real boundary.
+Tags organize subscribers inside one workspace; they do not separate unrelated businesses.

 - **Use shared resources carefully** when you want a template or delivery connection to be available in more than one workspace.
 Shared access saves setup time, but each workspace still keeps its subscribers and campaigns separate.